 Harmonised European Standards have been compiled to provide a common technical language and offer uniform assessment methods of the performance of construction products.
 The Construction Products Regulation (EU) No 305/2011 (CPR) lists the European Standards that contain performance data that is to be reached when carrying out testing.
 Manufacturers are then obliged to make their results available as a declaration of performance (DoP).

-From 1st July 2013, under the CPR it is mandatory for manufacturers to draw up a Declaration of Performance and apply CE marking to any construction products covered by an harmonised European standard (hEN) or a European Technical Assessment (ETA).
+From 1st July 2013, under the CPR it is mandatory for manufacturers to draw up a Declaration of Performance and apply CE marking to any construction products covered by a harmonised European standard (hEN) or a European Technical Assessment (ETA).

-The DoP gives the manufacturer the opportunity to deliver the information about the essential characteristics of their products to the market.
+The DoP gives the manufacturer the opportunity to deliver information about the essential characteristics of their products to the market.
 The manufacturer, by drawing up this DoP, assumes the responsibility for the conformity of the construction product with the declared performance.

 A full list of titles of hEN’s can be found by following this link.

 All of our internal and external render beads are compliant with “BS EN 13914-1:2016 – Design, preparation and application of external rendering and internal plastering” as shown in the Bibliography on page 5 of our BBA certificate.
 They are certified to last the lifetime of the render and at least 25 years and are fit for purpose as well as being compliant with the quality standards.
 This standard is explicit that PVCu and Stainless Steel are the only two materials that can be used for external render beads in all situations including high moisture and high salt, and care must be taken when using other materials such as galvanised steel and aluminium.